'More power than traditional media': Facebook, Twitter policies attacked | Politics

 "When you have companies that have the power of government, have far more power than traditional media outlets, something has to give," he said.
 President-elect Biden has also said he favors repealing Section 230.
 Congressional Democrats, however, prefer a more deliberate approach to reforming the law.

 Zuckerberg and Dorsey said they would be open to some reforms to the law.
-At the hearing in October, Twitter's Dorsey said eroding Section 230 could significantly hurt how people communicate online.
-Zuckerberg said he supports changing the law but also said that tech platforms were likely to censor more to avoid legal risks if the law is repealed.
+At an October hearing, Twitter's Dorsey said eroding Section 230 could significantly hurt how people communicate online.
+Zuckerberg said he supports changing the law but also said tech platforms were likely to censor more to avoid legal risks if the law is repealed.

 ALSO READ